 Balancing Dampers Have Parallel Blades

 Balancing dampers are designed to impede airflow on one side of the damper and increase it on the other.
-These typically have three or four parallel blades that all move in the same direction at the same time.
+They typically have three or four parallel blades that all move in the same direction at the same time.
 Most balancing damper blades rotate around a center pin and can be rotated almost 180 degrees in either direction.

-Control Dampers Have Opposed Blades
+Control Dampers Have Opposing Blades

-Control dampers are opposed blade dampers.
+Control dampers are opposing blade dampers.
 Each blade rotates in the opposite direction of the blade next to it, which applies pressure against the seal from both directions.
 In contrast to balancing dampers, control dampers will either be fully open or fully closed.

 Other Types of Dampers